MatheusPSantos/Notes/A_first_look_at_blockchain-based_decentralized_applications.md

 	- Contract executions with Internal Transactions: internal transactions also cost gas.
 Because smart contracts cannot actively initiate internal transactions, they are triggered by external transactions.

 - Difference among Smart Contract Usage patterns:
-	- new metric: agas -> a verage gas
+	- new metric: agas -> average gas
 	- agas = (SUM(gas median of functions i) * (Count of function i))/SUM(Count of functions i)

 	- In general, smart contracts of leader-member pattern and factory pattern cost more gas in contract executions.